 meditation you are to maintain a passive attitude.

 This is how it worked for one meditator; however I did not have this experience.
-I could watch the pain move all over my body, for days (10 in most cases) and follow the flow and wave he describes, but I just passed out from the pain eventually.
+I could watch the pain move all over my body, for days (10 in most cases) and follow the flow and wave he describes, but the pain only intensified.
+I just passed out from the pain eventually.

 Find a sitting position that allows you to be alert and relaxed at the same time.
 Rest your hands in your lap and allow your awareness to travel through your body.
-And where it stops, soften, relax and let go in those tense areas.
+Up and down, scanning, and where it stops, soften, relax and let go in those tense areas.

 The physical sensations will attract your attention, but don’t focus too long in one area.